project-chip/connectedhomeip/provision/README.md

 ### Argument Files

-The -i/--inputs argument allows to read all the required arguments from a JSON file.
+The -i/--inputs argument reads all the required arguments from a provided JSON file.
 The same validation rules apply both for command line or configuration file, but JSON does not support hexadecimal numbers.
 Command line arguments override arguments read from a configuration file.
 For instance, with the configuration `example.json`:
 ```